ldap_adaptor — LDAP connector for authentication

 - The name of the LDAP attribute which holds the primary e-mail address of the user.
 Pick mail (OpenLDAP as well as ActiveDirectory schemes).Default: (empty)

 - Use the STARTTLS mechanism on LDAP connections.
-If possible, use Explicit TLS (ldaps:// in the URI field) in favor of STARTTLS; see Internet blog posts “STARTTLS considered harmful” for details.Default: offTake note that libldap may reject self-signed certificates from the LDAP server.
-This may be worked around with the “TLS_REQCERT allow” directive in ldap.conf.
+Prefer using Explicit TLS (ldaps:// in the URI field) in favor of ldap:// with STARTTLS; see Internet blog posts "STARTTLS considered harmful" for details.Default: offTake note that libldap may reject self-signed certificates from the LDAP server.
+This may be worked around with the "TLS_REQCERT allow" directive in ldap.conf.
 See the ldap.conf(5) manpage for details.
 However, by its description, TLS_REQCERT will also make encryption optional, which means becoming the victim of a downgrade attack is a possibility.

 Grommunio Admin API directives¶